dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   - Required: no
 - `ssh_permit_tunnel`
   - Default: `false`
-  - Description: `true` if SSH Port Tunneling is required.
+  - Description: Set to `true` if SSH Port Tunneling is required.
   - Type: bool
   - Required: no
 - `ssh_print_debian_banner`